 You can spend time adjusting white balance in your post production editing.
 But try changing the settings in your camera first!

 Here are examples of the exact same image, all with the same settings and no different editing.
 All that was changed was the white balance, that is it!

-If you want to learn this (and so much more) more in depth, then join the waitlist for my upcoming photography course!!
+If you want to learn this (and so much more) more in depth, then join the students in my photography course!!